hazebam/cv/index.md

 `2024-2025`
 __The University Of Sheffield__

-- •Master of science by research:• Polar and Alpine Change
+- _Master of science by research:_ Polar and Alpine Change
 - Dissertation Title: •Understanding the link between Andean high-altitude wetlands and glacial recession•

 `September 2022-2024`